ProductAlchemist/porter-case-studies/partner-acquisition.md

 ### What I Actually Built

-I implemented six core features that were shipped to production:
+We implemented six core features that were shipped to production:

 **GROWTH INFRASTRUCTURE:**